A PLATFORM FOR SYMBIOTIC THINKING

 During recent years, the project has been developed in dialogue with researchers, artists and others and will result in an exhibition and public program at Färgfabriken in 2021.

-By collaborating with people from various fields such as art, research, architecture, environmental sustainability, political science and economics, our ambition is to facilitate an experimental hub that explores and challenges drivers for for change.
+By collaborating with people from various fields such as art, research, architecture, environmental sustainability, political science and economics, our ambition is to facilitate an experimental hub that explores and challenges "Symbiotic thinking".

 The term symbiosis is defined as a biological interaction in which one or more different organisms live together in a close relationship with some kind of effect, either positive or negative.
 The word comes from the Greek and can be translated into "living with".

 Symbiosis is increasingly used when talking about interaction between different systems.
 This can be, for example, how social structures, communications, the environment and biodiversity interact in urban planning.

 What happens when we apply "symbiosis" as a model of thought when adressing our present and future challenges?